writinginashes/writinginashes/README.md

 - 📫 My email contact is **ash.arikirevula@gmail.com**

-- 📸 Fun fact: **I have quite a few hobbies; photography, martial arts and fashion to name a few**
+- 📸 Fun fact: **I have quite a few hobbies; photography, martial arts and fashion to name a few!**

 </p>